 Paving the Road to Utopia

 A temperance leader asserted that “This [prohibition] is Christ’s work… a holy war.”
-He insisted that “every true soldier of the Cross will fight in it.”14 Understandably, ministers were influential and important to the cause.15
+He insisted that “every true soldier of the Cross will fight in it.”14 So ministers were influential and important to the cause.15

 the great anaconda, which wraps its coils around home altars to cripple them, to make room for Bacchus.
 The vampire which fans sanity to sleep while it sucks away the lifeblood.
 The vulture, which preys upon the vials [sic] of the nations.
 It defies God, despises Jesus Christ, sins against the Holy Ghost, which is sinning against light and knowledge.
 Above all it murders humanly.16

 In promoting what many prohibitionists saw as their religious duty, they perfected the techniques of pressure politics.17 Women in the movement even used their children as pawns to march, sing, and otherwise exert pressure at polling places.
 They were often dressed in white and holding tiny American flags near polling places.
 When signaled, the children would descend upon known “wets” as they neared the voting booth.

 “Use a little wine….”